SteveRidout/notepad-calculator/README.md

 This is a simple single page web-app with no back end allowing you to mix free-form text and calculations, along with the ability to use variables.
 The easiest way to understand is to [play around with it](http://notepadcalculator.com).

+## Storage of data

+Your calculations are stored within your brower's localStorage so that next time you open the calculator, it will contain your previous calculations.

 ## Inspiration

 OK, so this isn't the most original idea in the world.
-I heard about this app [Soulver](http://www.acqualia.com/soulver/) which sounded very cool, although at the time wasn't using OS-X so it wasn't available to me, so I made this instead.
-(I still haven't actually tried Soulver myself.)
+A year or two ago I heard about [Soulver](http://www.acqualia.com/soulver/) and at the time wasn't using OS-X so it wasn't available to me, and I made this instead.
+(I still haven't tried Soulver.)

+## How I use it

+I now use it within [Fluid](http://fluidapp.com/), which creates a separate OS-X application just for this calculator, making it convienient to open using Spotlight instead of the default system calculator.
+The downside of this is that it doesn't retain the localStorage between sessions.

 ## Warning